bloopybae/obsbot-control-linux/README.md

 ## Credits

-- OBSBOT for the Meet 2 camera and SDK
+- OBSBOT for creating excellent Linux-compatible cameras and providing the SDK
 - Qt Project for the excellent framework
 - Linux community for V4L2 support